intellihr/analytics-assessment/README.md

 Must Have: Missing such requirements will result in a non-viable solution and, as a result, failing the assessment.

 Should Have: Missing such requirements can be painful, but the solution is still viable.
-While it does not necessarily lead to failing the assessment, it is still devastating.
+While it does not necessarily lead to failing the assessment, it will be a penalty.

 Could Have: Such requirements are desirable but less important.
 This is a show-off zone where you can impress us.

 **Must Have**
+* As a player
-- As a player, I need to be able to know the hand when a new game starts.
+  * I need to be able to see my hand when a new game starts.
-- As a player, I need to be able to end the game.
+  * I need to be able to end the game.
+  * I need to be able to submit words constructed from my hand.
-- As a player, I need to be able to know the total number of points I have earned when the game ends.
+  * I need to be able to know the total number of points I have earned when the game ends.

 **Should Have**
+* As a player
+  * I would like to be able to play the game on a website.
-- As a player, I need to be able to see my hand throughout the game.
+  * I need to be able to see my hand throughout the game.
-- As a player, I need to be able to see how many points I earn when I submit a word.
+  * I need to be able to see how many points I earn when I submit a word.
-- As a player, I need to be able to see how many points I have earned throughout the game.
+  * I need to be able to see how many points I have earned throughout the game.
-- As a player, I need to be able to replay a game with the same initial hand as a new game if I desire.
-- As a player, I need to be informed when I run out of letters in my hand.
+  * I need to be informed when I run out of letters in my hand.

 **Could Have**
+* As a system administrator
-- As a system administrator, I would like to be able to modify the value of each letter before a new game starts.
+  * I need to be able to replay a game with the same initial hand as a new game if I desire.
+I would like to be able to modify the value of each letter before a new game starts.
-- As a system administrator, I would like to be able to modify the list of valid words.
+  * I would like to be able to modify the list of valid words.
-- As a system administrator, I would like to be able to see a history of all played games.
+  * I would like to be able to see a history of all played games.
-- As a system administrator, I would like to be able to see a particular player's history of all played games.
+  * I would like to be able to see a particular player's history of all played games.
-- As a system administrator, I would like the players to have an enjoyable experience when interacting with the system.
+  * I would like the players to have an enjoyable experience when interacting with the system.
-- As a player, I would like to be able to play the game on a website.
+* As a player
-- As a player, I would like to be able to see my history of all played games.
+  * I would like to be able to see my history of all played games.
+  * I need to be able to replay a game with the same initial hand as a new game if I desire.
-- As a player, at the end of a game, I need to be able to know what the optimal outcome of the game* is if I desire. ( **BONUS QUESTION** :trophy: )
+  * at the end of a game, I need to be able to know what the optimal outcome of the game* is if I desire. ( **BONUS QUESTION** :trophy: )

 *: The optimal outcome of a game is a way to arrange and play the letters in a hand which results in the highest possible points of the game in total.
 For example, given a new game with an initial hand of "a r e t i i n", a player plays "tin" and "air" sequentially, earning 18 points in total at the end, but the optimal solution is playing "inertia", which the player could instead earn 99 points in total, and there is no other ways to get higher points in total.